-Students who believe that they have been the subject of unlawful discrimination or harassment due to their race, color, or national origin, or that have other related concerns or questions, should contact the following Title VI Coordinator: Ted Classen at 308-386-4321, ted.classen@spsailors.org, 401 Walnut Street, Sutherland, NE 69165 or in person at school.

-Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the superintendent, Ted Classen at 308-386-4321, ted.classen@spsailors.org, 401 Walnut Street, Sutherland, NE 69165 or in person at school.
+Students who believe they have been the subject of unlawful discrimination or harassment due to their race, color, or national origin, or that have other related concerns or questions, should contact the following Title VI Coordinator: Mr. Ted Classen at (308)386-4321, ted.classen@spssailors.org or 401 Walnut Street or in person at school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the Superintendent at (308)386-4321, ted.classen@spssailors.org or in person at school.
 Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
-The staff member will follow school district policies to respond to the report.
+The staff members will follow school district policies to respond to the report.

-For additional prohibited discrimination and related information, please review school district Policy 3053 - Nondiscrimination.
+For additional prohibited discrimination and related information, please review school district Policy 3057 - Nondiscrimination.